-After an investigation of serious complaints by at least two women in his new congregation, “Pastor Kevin” has been stripped of his credentials as an ordained minister.
+After an investigation of serious complaints by at least two women in his new congregation, Scott Richardson has been stripped of his credentials as a priest in the Episcopal Church.

-Kevin took a prestigious job in a church in another city in 2012, two years after I filed my complaint.
-My bishop had assured me that he would notify any future employer of Kevin’s offense against me, so I was shocked at this news.
+Scott took a prestigious job in a church in San Francisco in 2012, two years after I filed my complaint.
+My bishop had assured me that he would notify any future employer of Scott’s offense against me, so I was shocked at this news.
 Why would any church accept a minister with a record of sexual misconduct?
 Had the bishop broken his promise?
 I had spoken up solely to protect other women.
 Had I endured the trauma of being silenced and shunned for nothing?

 And that’s where I had to leave it.
 There was nothing more I could do.

 The bright note is that I didn’t learn this through the grapevine.
 On Tuesday afternoon, I got a phone call from my former bishop.
 Yesterday we met for an hour in his office.
 Knowing how this news might affect me, he wanted to share it directly and give me a chance to ask questions.
 He has sent a letter to my former congregation, inviting anyone with concerns about Scott to contact him directly and confidentially.
 He’ll be holding a congregational meeting next week.
 I let him know I would be there.

 The bishop also told me that despite his words to me at the time — his finding that Kevin had sexualized the pastoral relationship — he hadn’t, in fact, made a finding of sexual misconduct.
 Instead he had “dismissed” my complaint as not being serious enough to warrant a canonical response.
 In light of new events, the bishop is now questioning that decision.